Workers making ‘good progress’ on M25 after Surrey closure

 Amanda Boote, of Woking Borough Council, told the PA news agency that traffic along the new route through the towns of Byfleet, West Byfleet, Woking and Ottershaw was not as bad as feared.

-NHSE said on Saturday it had made good progress during the first night of work, as it shared an image on X, formerly Twitter.
+NHSE said on Sunday morning its work remains on schedule as it shared an image on X, formerly Twitter, of the new gantry being guided in place with a crane.

+On Saturday night, the organisation said it had made “good progress” during the first 24 hours of work.

 It is the first planned daytime closure of the M25 – which encircles London – since it opened in 1986.